jwilkinson1122/custom_addons/pod_base/README.rst

    :alt: License: LGPL-3

 ============
-Medical Base
+Podiatry Base
 ============

-This module starts the installation of medical environment.
+This module starts the installation of pod environment.
 It installs the abstract classes used generally on FHIR.

 Installation